-- A. Personal statement.
+- Personal statement.

-- B. A bachelor's degree, with a cumulative 3.0 grade point average.
+- A bachelor's degree, with a cumulative 3.0 grade point average.

-- C. Resume.
+- Resume

-- D. Three letters of recommendation
+- Three letters of recommendation

-- E. A GMAT exam is required for applicants who have less than a 3.2 cumulative undergraduate GPA.
+- A GMAT exam is required for applicants who have less than a 3.2 cumulative undergraduate GPA.
 We will accept the GRE in lieu of the GMAT.
-A GMAT waiver may be considered for applicants earning belowa 3.2 if they have significant and relevant work experience.
-This will be determined through a resume review and letters of recommendation.
+A GMAT waiver

-F. In those cases where the departmental admissions committee deems it desirable, personal interviews with departmental representatives may be necessary.
+• In those cases where the departmental admissions committee deems it desirable, personal interviews with departmental representatives may be necessary.